 2. Meaningful Interaction

 Driving a successful social media campaign is not just about content.
 It is mostly about the relationships that you build with your target market.

 When people comment on your posts, whether they are on Facebook or on Instagram, respond to them.

 Any social media interaction that you can have with your target market is an opportunity to develop a meaningful relationship with a potential customer.

-People like knowing that there is a real person behind the brand, and that it is a person that actually cares.
-This will build strong, long-lasting customer loyalty out of your followers.
+People like knowing that there is a real person behind the brand and that it is a person that actually cares.
+This will build strong, long-lasting customer loyalty in your followers.